Islandora/islandora_solution_pack_book/README.md

 ### Known issues

-* **Islandora Book MODS Form**: In August 2018, a bug in the Book MODS ingest form was identified and fixed.
+* **Islandora Book MODS Form**: In August 2018, a bug in the Book MODS form was identified and fixed.
 The form's **ISBN** element was set to READ all instances of any MODS identifier element, but to CREATE identifiers with the 'type="isbn"' attribute.
-When editing an object with this form, the form would create a new copy of every identifier element regardless of attributes, which may have led useres to remove those identifiers.
+When editing an object with this form, the form would create a new copy of every identifier element regardless of attributes, which may have led users to remove those identifiers.
 Any objects edited using this form before the August 2018 fix should be reviewed to ensure their metadata is correct.

 ## Maintainers/Sponsors